eclipxe13/engineworks-progress-status/CONTRIBUTING.md

 ## Check the code style

-If you are having issues with coding standars use `php-cs-fixer` and `phpcbf`
+If you are having issues with coding standards use `php-cs-fixer` and `phpcbf`

 ```shell
 # using composer